-Editing can be an artistic part of the writing process, as you arrange your draft in a presentation that will connect with your readers.
+Editing can be an artistic process, as you arrange a draft of your personal writing into a presentation that will connect with your readers.

 Stay focused on crafting great content with these editing shortcuts that keep your hands on your keyboard.

 When I’m reviewing a draft, I often see what I want the text to look like faster than I can rearrange it to fit my vision.

 So, to edit content as quickly as possible, I can use keyboard commands instead of moving my hand over to the trackpad on my laptop.